 Q. What does “two-way dual language” mean?

 Dual language refers to learning simultaneously in two different languages.
-In our case, this will be English and Spanish.
-What makes the model “two-way” is the fact that native speakers of each language will be learning side-by-side so that both groups serve as language models at different times.
-The goal is to foster biliteracy in all students.
+In our case, learning will happen in English and Spanish.
+What makes the model “two-way” is the fact that speakers with different home languages will be learning side-by-side, allowing all students to serve as language models in different settings at different times.
+In this way, DLBE fosters bilingualism, biliteracy, and cultural competence.

 Q. What are the overall goals of the two-way dual language bilingual education program (DLBE)?